Bizzlebin/TEAM/readme.txt

 9.3.
 Add other output section (HLD 3.8).
 10. Check formatting on all documents, *including* CR + LF and encoding issues (DS only).

+===
+Week 8 (2020-07-12)

+---
+Due By Tuesday (2020-07-14)

+1. SRS.
+2.1.
+Cleanup of SRS: all additions and edits for quality must be complete (CA only).
+2.2.
+Graphics check: all graphics must match current state of SRS, HLD, and LLD (DS only).
+2.3.
+Finish V&V (LT only; SRS 11.5).
+3. HLD (LSD, LT only).
+3.1.
+Cleanup of HLD: all additions and edits for quality must be complete.
+3.2.
+Graphics check: all graphics must match current state of SRS, HLD, and LLD.
+3.3.
+Class check: all top-level classes must be fully described, including core methods.
+4. Meeting prep.
+4.1.
+Final regular CCB session.

+---
+Due By Thursday (2020-07-16)

+5. Copyedit of SRS [in plaintext] (DS only).
+6. Copyedit of HLD [in plaintext] (DS only).
+7. Meeting prep.
+7.1.
+Group activity: roundtable: do you have any final suggestions or concerns with the project?

+---
+Due By Saturday (2020-07-18)

+8. Template SRS, including all graphics (DS only).
+9. Template HLD, including all graphics (DS only).

 +++
 Ground Rules